-While we were home to some of America’s earliest art, collectors, artists, who made the City both muse and subject – and took our turn as one of the nation’s richest cities – in money and culture – so were we also home to America’s original sin, slavery – and a war that divided our nation.
+While we were home to some of America’s earliest art, collectors, and artists, who made the City both muse and subject—and took our turn as one of the nation’s richest cities—in money and culture—so were we also home to America’s original sin, slavery—and a war that divided our nation.

 In 1888, when Charleston was financially and culturally on its knees, benefactor James Gibbes left a bequest to the City to build an art museum.
 When the Gibbes Museum opened in 1905, the nation celebrated what Charleston has always understood: the power of art—to inspire our imagination, heal our hurt, revel in our experience, rebuild what’s broken, nourish our souls, and release all that holds us back.

 In Charleston, we believe art is the difference between merely existing and being truly alive.
 That’s why we immerse ourselves in every part of it—from fine art to craft—from nurturing its creation and celebrating its multicultural presentation to inviting its interpretation and ensuring its preservation.

-In the presence of art, we have the opportunity to see inside someone’s heart, mind, and soul and feel what they felt.
+In the presence of art, we have the opportunity to see inside the artist’s heart, mind, and soul and feel what the artist felt.
 That understanding and compassion make us more understanding, compassionate people, who, in turn, create a more compassionate, understanding world.